+Drugs that are considered to be legal, such as prescription or over-the-counter medications can be just as dangerous as illegal drugs when misused.
 The Pinellas County Sheriff’s Office has taken aggressive measures to investigate and arrest those who illegally sell or obtain prescription drugs.
-The Sheriff’s Narcotics’ Diversion Unit has been recognized statewide and nationally for its enforcement efforts.
-Partnerships with state and federal investigators have been very effective in curtailing the illegal sale of prescription drugs.
-Locally, the Diversion Unit has established drop-off locations for unused or out of date prescription drugs as part of the Operation Medicine Cabinet program.
+The Sheriff’s Narcotics Division has been recognized statewide and nationally for its enforcement efforts.
+Partnerships with state and federal investigators have been very effective in successfully curtailing the illegal sale of prescription drugs in Pinellas County.
+Locally, the Pinellas County Sheriff’s Office has established drop-off locations for unused or out of date prescription drugs as part of the Operation Medicine Cabinet program.

 This web page provides information on the signs of abuse, overdose and links to treatment resources, especially the Substance Abuse and Mental Health Services Association."

-We are also involved in a number of community partnerships; with NOPE, Live Free, local pharmacists and physicians to provide information to citizens and caregivers about the proper dispensing and disposing of prescription drugs.
+The Sheriff’s Office is involved in a number of community partnerships; with NOPE, Live Free, local pharmacists and physicians to provide information to citizens and caregivers about drug abuse in general as well as the proper dispensing and disposing of prescription drugs.
 Education programs associated with NOPE and Live Free are presented to local schools and community groups on a continuing basis.